+Special Students

-Special Students Students who have not been admitted to a degree program but who intend to study primarily in one department may be admitted by that department with the approval of the dean of the University Graduate School as special students.
+Students who have not been admitted to a degree program but who intend to study primarily in one department may be admitted by that department with the approval of the dean of the University Graduate School as special students.
 They must apply to a department just as degree students do and should indicate their desired status.
-After 12 credit hours in a single department, special students must either be accepted into a degree program or change to continuing nondegree status.
+After 12 credit hours in a single department, special students must either be accepted into a degree program or change to nondegree status.

+Graduate Nondegree Students

-Continuing Nondegree Students Students holding baccalaureate degrees who wish to study on a nondegree basis without necessarily concentrating in a single department may be admitted to the University Graduate School as continuing nondegree students.
+Students holding bachelor's degrees who wish to study on a nondegree basis without necessarily concentrating in a single department may be admitted to the University

+Graduate School as nondegree students.
 Such students may enroll only in those courses for which they can obtain specific permission to register based on the academic background of the individual and course enrollment limitations.
-For details of admission and preregistration counseling, consult the University Graduate School in the Union Building 203.
+For details of admission and preregistration counseling, consult the University Graduate School in the Union Building 518.

-Students who are initially admitted as continuing nondegree students, but who later wish to obtain a graduate degree, must make formal application for admission to a departmental degree program.
-Once admitted, the department may recommend to the dean of the University Graduate School that credit earned as a continuing nondegree student be applied to degree requirements.
-Students should be aware that certain departments and schools specifically prohibit course work taken under continuing nondegree status from counting toward a degree after a student has been admitted to a degree program.
+Students who are initially admitted as nondegree students, but who later wish to obtain a graduate degree, must make formal application for admission to a departmental degree program.
+Once admitted, the department may recommend to the dean of the University Graduate School that credit earned as a nondegree student be applied to degree requirements.
+Students should be aware that certain departments and schools specifically prohibit course work taken under nondegree status from counting toward a degree after a student has been admitted to a degree program.

+Visiting Students

-Visiting Students Students in good standing in any accredited graduate school who wish to enroll for one semester or summer session and who plan to return thereafter to their former institution may be admitted as visiting students if their enrollment can be accommodated.
-Special application forms for admission as a visiting student are available at the University Graduate School office in the Union Building 203.
+Students in good standing in any accredited graduate school who wish to enroll for one semester or summer session and who plan to return thereafter to their former institution may be admitted as visiting students if their enrollment can be accommodated.
+Visiting students should register as nondegree students.

-Graduate Program Development in the School of Liberal Arts
+Graduate Programs and Courses in the School of Liberal Arts